balajip16/CheerAIProductFinal/README.md

 ## Features

-- **AI Simulation**: Mimics Google AI capabilities using the Gemini API.
+- **AI Simulation**: Mimics Google AI and OpenAI capabilities using the Gemini and OpenAPI APIs.
 - **Authentication**: Secure user authentication via Firebase.
 - **Modern UI**: Responsive and interactive user interface designed with React.js and SCSS.
 - **Fast Performance**: Built with VITE for optimized performance and fast loading times.